 The Concept of a Stand-up Meeting

 Barring extreme external factors, nobody really has much of an excuse not to be there.
-The venue should be secluded to avoid unnecessary interruptions, free of seating (with the notable exception of accommodating members with physical difficulties) in order to keep everyone on their feet, and comprehensively equipped with relevant project management tools, such as a Kanban Board, providing visual results and targets in a chronological order.
+The venue should be secluded to avoid unnecessary interruptions, free of seating (with the notable exception of accommodating members with physical difficulties) to keep everyone on their feet, and comprehensively equipped with relevant project management tools, such as a Kanban Board, providing visual results and targets in chronological order.

 Who Uses a Daily Scrum?

 In a nutshell, any team can use Daily Scrums to their advantage.

 Traditionally a term used in development methodologies, the Daily Scrum is in fact a very relevant communication tool for a wide range of organizations.

 It applies to any company running a new short-term project and also, arguably, compliments the ongoing operation of many different operations and businesses both new and established.
 Think again about the smart soccer manager analogy and the value of those three key questions above.
 Not just his defense, midfield, and attack can contribute to the flow of information but also his coaching staff and himself.

 Each group is doing something different and is expecting to face further difficulties but the final result for the team is what really matters.
 That flow of information around that whole team can provide ideas on the optimum way forward.

 Who Should Participate In Daily Stand-Ups and How?

 Ideally, all team members should participate in a Daily Scrum.